You've Retired. Now What?

 The time has arrived to experience all you ever thought you'd like to do or at least sample.
-Plant and nurture a vegetable garden, take a leisurely walk in the park and feed the pigeons, as simple as it sounds, it promotes a sense of peace.
+Plant and nurture a vegetable garden, take a leisurely walk in the park to people-watch or feed the pigeons.
+As simple as this may be, it promotes a sense of peace and contentment.
 Yes, the simple things.
 You've got the time to savor now and it all seems so wonderful, no matter how simple.

-Visit family and friends you haven't seen in forever and have the pleasure of catching up with all the news.
+Visit family and friends you haven't seen in forever and have the pleasure of catching up on all the news.
 Laugh, cry, hug, share stories, enjoy a meal.
 Remember to snap some pictures for your "Retirement Journal."
-An album is a must!
-On days you spend quietly at home, you can browse through that journal, appreciate the photos and revisit the memories you've jotted down.
+A retirement album is a must!
+On days you spend quietly at home, you can browse through that journal, appreciate the photos and revisit the memories you've noted.

 Want a bit more excitement?
 Hey, go for it, wild one!
 Boating, skiing, white-water rafting, hiking, Hot-air balloon rides, hunting, fishing and "Grab your partner," Square Dancing.
 If it sounds good to you, do it.

 Spend some of this time on Self-Care.
 TLC is long overdue.